Symphony Space: Thalia Theater

 The Thalia Theater was built by the experienced theater architect Raymond Irrera, and his novice assistant, Ben Schlanger.
 Schlanger introduced numerous innovations, including the "reverse parabolic" design for the floor.

 After World War II, the Thalia gained a reputation as an arty repertory film theater.
 Its regular patrons included Woody Allen, Peter Bogdanovich, and Martin Scorsese.
 Woody Allen used it in Annie Hall.

 The Thalia closed in 1987, its future clouded by disputes between Symphony Space and various developers.
+Symphony Space had purchased the building in 1978 for $10,010 dollars, drastically below market value, as part of a legal, symbiotic tax-minimizing scheme, the structure of which gave the previous owners a fixed-price option to repurchase the building in the following decades for a similarly low price.
+In 1985, Symphony Space reneged on the scheme, leading to a decade of acrimonious litigation.
+Due to an esoteric application of the rule against perpetuities, the repurchase option was deemed unenforceable by the Court of Appeals of New York in 1996, and Symphony Space retained ownership of the building.
 After Symphony Space won, the Thalia reopened briefly in 1993 and again in 1996.
 In 1999, Sheffer had the Art Deco interior gutted as unsalvageable, angering some neighborhood preservationists.
 The interior was used as a staging area for construction of a 22-story apartment building above Symphony Space.
 Afterwards the interior was rebuilt as a theater again, and in 2002 the space was re-opened as the Leonard Nimoy Thalia, acknowledging the actor's financing.

 A sister movie theater to the original uptown Thalia, Thalia Soho, continued from 1987 until owner Richard Schwarz's death, then operated for a short time as Le Cinematographe and later as Soho Playhouse.
 In 2017, the theater and apartments above were reportedly on the market.

+In 2026, Symphony Space announced plans to close the Peter Jay Sharp and Leonard Nimoy Thalia theaters for renovation at the end of that year.
+The $45 million project was scheduled to take 15 months and be completed in 2028.